 Hyaluronic Acid (HA): A naturally found component of skin tissue re-created synthetically to help restore, hydrate, and protect skin from environmental stressors.
 The ingredient agrees with almost all skin types.

 Jojoba Oil: A lightweight, fragrance-free plant oil that is incredibly effective at treating dry skin without the greasy effect of other plant oils, like argan and coconut.

 Mineral Oil: A colorless, odorless distillation byproduct of petroleum often found in moisturizer for its ability to soothe skin and help it hang onto moisture.
 Mineral oil can be pore-clogging for some, but it isn't shown to be as harmful as it's cracked up to be.

 Phthalate: A salt of phthalic acid that has been used in many hair sprays and nail polishes for decades but that many consumers avoid for the fear that they are damaging to human health.
-Though the evidence for this is minimal, most brands have made their formulas phthalate-free.
+Though the evidence for this is limited, most brands have made their formulas phthalate-free.

 Silicone: A substance derived from silica that gives products a silky, slippery texture and can smooth the look of pores.
 The ingredient is not dangerous or suffocating to the skin, though some do not prefer the texture.
 Common silicones in skincare include cyclopentasiloxane, cyclohexasiloxane, dimethicone, and phenyl trimethicone.

 Sodium Hyaluronate: The salt form of hyaluronic acid.
 This is considered even more effective as a moisturizing ingredient, as it can absorb better into the skin.